Murk Architecture

 MurkWorld,MurkSnapshot,MurkObsPlan) with slot+generation for safe double-destroy. - Caller-allocated buffers for tensor output (no allocation on the hot path).

-- Versioned API with explicit error codes.
+- Versioned API with explicit error codes (current ABI: v3.0).

 Python (murk-python)